hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-web-domain-proxy alice lookinglass.com

-The function of deleting the virtualhost proxy configuration.
+This function of deleting the virtualhost proxy configuration.

 *******************************************************************